 Programs under the School of Communication are competitive, with only a limited number of places that are restricted by both GPA requirements and a maximum number of permissible students.
 You’ll need a minimum GPA of 3.0 on all attempted coursework, all transcripts from previous colleges and universities, and a minimum 52 hours of college coursework completed.

 In addition to the above requirements, if you are admitted into this communications program, then you will be expected to achieve proficiency in a minimum of one other language aside from English before graduation.
-More information on the comprehensive list of requirements can be found on this program page.

 University of Texas – Austin